warrenween/android_sdk/README.md

 well as detailed usage information about the above functions, see the Javadocs for `com.chartbeat.androidsdk.Tracker`.

+* Debugging: if you wish to see what data is being sent to the server, when and so on, in the logs, you can set `com.chartbeat.androidsdk.DEBUG` to `true`.
+You should set this to `true` before your first call to `startTrackerWithAccountId()`abut you can set it anytime.

 **GeoLocation:** If you wish to have the API automatically use GEOLocation information, simply include the `android.permission.ACCESS_COARSE_LOCATION`